-If a relay is defined as a diagnostic relay (Function = Diagnostics), it works in the "fail-safe mode".
+If a relay is defined as a diagnostic relay (Function = Diagnostics), it operates in "Fail-safe mode".

 This means that the relay is always energized ("normally closed", n.c.) in the basic state if an error is not present.
-In this way it can also indicate a drop in voltage, for example.
+This enables it to also indicate a voltage drop, for example.
 The alarm relay always works in the failsafe mode.